khmelfe/Dyscreen/README.md

 **Known limitations (important context for interpreting results):**

-- At the default decision threshold the model identifies roughly half of the true dysgraphia cases (recall ≈ 0.50), so a "low indicator" result does **not** rule out dysgraphia.
+- At the default decision threshold the model identifies roughly half of the true Learning disabilities cases (recall ≈ 0.50), so a "low indicator" result does **not** rule out Learning disabilities.
 - The model was trained on a small Hebrew dataset (143 samples); performance is expected to improve substantially with more data.
 - Performance was estimated via cross-validation, not on a separate held-out